<back home

 Saturday, September 21, 2024

-Bob DeMattia, K1IW travels to a garage location in Gilford to integrate and test all relevant Gunstock 2m and 440 repeaters that connect via our permanent SCOM 7330 controller.
+Bob DeMattia, K1IW traveled to a garage location in Gilford to integrate and test all relevant Gunstock 2m and 440 repeaters that connect via our permanent SCOM 7330 controller.
 Comprehensive training via Zoom will follow soon.
-To be installed the next day.

 Bob Demattia, K1IW